Creating a Power of Attorney with Hastings Legal can be a powerful way to protect yourself and your family in the future.

 The Office of the Public Guardian

-All Powers of Attorney must be registered with the Office of the Public Guardian for them to be valid.
+It is important to note that all Powers of Attorney must be registered with the Office of the Public Guardian for them to be valid.
 The Public Guardian is an official with various powers to oversee how adults with incapacity are dealt with in Scotland.
-Most of the law governing this topic is contained in the Adults with Incapacity (Scotland) Act 2000.
-Under that law, anyone over the age of 16 who has lost legal capacity is called an “Adult”.

 Neither form of Power of Attorney becomes “active” until it has been registered with the Public Guardian.
 This can take several weeks, so it is better to register a Power of Attorney straight away rather than hang on to it and only register it once it is needed.
 Hanging on to it and planning to register it later, once it is needed, may lead to an inconvenient delay in the attorney being able to act.